cybercode2000/Cbt-exam/README.md

 # Cbt-exam
+under construction
-under construction  it all about of the Cbt exam
+it all about of the Cbt exam
+these are the technology involve html, css js and bootstrap for the front end